Netflix release dates 2020: all the major upcoming TV shows and films revealed

 Also expected to arrive on Netflix in 2020…

-After Life season 2 We can expect the second run of Ricky Gervais’ dark and heart-warming comedy to land in spring 2020
+After Life season 2 We can expect the second run of Ricky Gervais’s dark and heart-warming comedy to land in spring 2020

 to celebrate the news of season 2 here’s @rickygervais and the cast of After Life pissing about aka the season 1 bloopers pic.twitter.com/uTuUxPdvzX